 Chaturanga itself is also thought to have been derived from a range of strategy games that were played in East Asia, such as xiangqi (China), janggi (Korea) and shogi (Japan).

-Chess as we know it today started to be played in the 19th century, with the rules of the game having changed a great deal since it was first invented.
+Chess as we know it today started to be played in the 19th century, with the rules of the game has changed a great deal since it was first invented.
 Nowadays, chess is played by two players on a checkerboard.
 There are 64 squares that are arranged in an 8x8 square grid.

 Each player starts with the same set of pieces, which includes a king and a queen, as well as other pieces such as pawns.
 The aim of the game is to take the king of the opponent.
 This happens when the opponent has nowhere they can move the king where it will be safe.